Inpatient and outpatient brain injury rehabilitation

 Outpatient brain injury rehabilitation and support

-After inpatient brain injury treatment, patients can transition to our intensive Neurologic Day Treatment program, traditional outpatient rehab or begin to receive home care.
+After inpatient brain injury treatment, patients can transition to our intensive Neurologic Day Treatment program, traditional outpatient rehab, or begin to receive home care.
 With all of these programs, we focus on building the critical skills for returning to work, school, community and leisure activities.
-Our therapists work closely with patients to improve ambulation skills, upper arm function, vision, communication and any specific goals they may have for returning to their lives.
+Our therapists work closely with patients to improve walking skills, upper arm function, vision, communication and any specific goals they may have for returning to their lives.
 For some, we provide recreational therapy and use the Bryn Mawr Rehab Hospital independent living unit for occupational training.
-Brain injury patients can receive this individualized outpatient care at several of our locations throughout the Philadelphia region.
+We offer this individualized outpatient brain injury rehabilitation at several locations throughout the Philadelphia region.

 Brain injury/stroke survivor support group

 This support group welcomes survivors of brain injury and stroke.
 The group is co-facilitated by a neuropsychologist and a certified rehabilitation nurse with a focus on increased independence and adjustment to life after a brain injury or stroke.
 Emphasis is on open discussions amongst group members for support, networking and resource sharing.
 Experts and community leaders are invited to speak throughout the year.